Manchester Airports Group: History

 Manchester Airport opened in 1938 funded by Manchester Corporation, and has remained in public ownership ever since.
 It is the third-busiest airport in the United Kingdom after Heathrow and Gatwick, and is fractionally busier than Stansted (see Busiest airports in the United Kingdom by total passenger traffic).
-The M56 motorway was built to serve the airport in 1972, a rail station opened in 1993 and a second runway was completed in 1997.
+The M56 motorway was built to serve the airport in 1972, a rail station opened in 1993 along with Terminal 2 and a second runway was completed in 2001.

 In 1999, Manchester Airport bought Humberside Airport marking its arrival as an airport management company.
 In 2000, National Express put both East Midlands and Bournemouth Airport up for sale - both of which were sold for £241 million to MAG in 2001.
 Consequently, the councils of Greater Manchester saw it fit to create a dedicated holding company to manage this portfolio at arm's length.
 Manchester Airports Group was formed in 2001 to own and operate Manchester Airport and the other smaller acquisitions.

 MAG runs airport service-related businesses including baggage handling and ground services, car parking, fire-fighting, airport security, engineering, motor transport services and advertising.
 The property and development arm of MAG, previously known as MADL (Manchester Airport Developments), was rebranded as MAG Developments in early 2009.

 The Group reported 2007/08 profits of £96.5m and decided in 2008 to sell Humberside Airport after 9 years of ownership.
 However this decision was reversed later in the year following a surge in passenger numbers and little interest from potential bidders.
 However, MAG sold its 83.7% share of Humberside in 2012 for £2.3 million to Eastern Group who operate nearly half of all flights there amid a return to a general decline of passenger numbers for small regional airport and desire to focus on larger airports.